 Lifestyle Changes for Improved Natural Fertility

 Stress Reduction – Stress can impact your fertility, and fertility can cause heightened levels of stress.
-Yoga is a highly-touted stress-reduction technique that can help to reduce concentrations of cortisol, the stress hormone, in the body.
+Yoga is a highly-touted stress-reduction technique that may help to reduce concentrations of cortisol, the stress hormone, in the body.
 This, in turn, can increase your chances of conceiving.
 Keep reading this article for more information on stress and fertility.

 Other Light Exercise

 The benefits of exercise and the impact it has on overall and fertility health are well documented.
 Exercise is known to strengthen your heart and to improve circulation.
-As previously discussed, the improved circulation caused by exercising brings more nutrient-rich blood to the reproductive organs, increasing fertility.
+As previously discussed, the improved circulation caused by exercising brings more nutrient-rich blood to the reproductive organs.
 Exercising also helps to reduce stress and improve sleep, but more on that later.
 Consider adding 30 to 60 minutes of low-intensity movement into your daily routine if you don’t exercise regularly and are experiencing fertility issues.